kevin-pb/mongo-db-01/README.md

-# Introduccion a los fundamentos basicos de mongodb
+# Introduction to the basics of mongodb

-## Para llebar a cabo este proyecto es nesesario:
+## To carry out this project it is necessary:

-* Descargar MongoDB Compass
+* Download MongoDB Compass
-* Descargar Docker
+* Download Docker
-* Ejecutar el comando: git clone https://github.com/kevin-pb/mongo-db-01.git
+* Run the command: git clone https://github.com/kevin-pb/mongo-db-01.git
-* Ejecutar el comando: docker pull mongo
+* Run the command: docker pull mongo
-* Abrir el terminal en en el directorio del archivo y ejecutar el comando: docker-compose docker-compose-mongo.yml up -d
+* Open the terminal in the directory of the file and run the command: docker-compose docker-compose-mongo.yml up -d

-## En este proyecto se verá:
+## In this project you will see:

-* Crear una base de datos y una colección
+* Create a database and a collection
-* Insertar documentos
+* Insert documents
-* Actualizar un documento específico cambiando un campo específico
+* Update a specific document by changing a specific field
-* Eliminar un campo específico por un campo específico
+* Delete a specific field by a specific field
 * Queries
-* Creacion de un indicie
+* Create an index
-* Importacion y exportacion de datos
+* Import and export data

-## Crear una base de datos y una colección
+## Create a database and a collection

-Una vez abramos el MongoDB Compass deberemos conectarnos a nuestra base de datos.
-Luego se crearan automáticamente unas bases de datos que no vamos a tocar, en la esquina superior derecha podrás ver un botón que dice crear base de datos, se nos abrirá un menu que nos dejara ponerle el nombre a la base de datos y a una coleccion en la cual trabajabaremos.
+Once we open MongoDB Compass we must connect to our database.
+Then some databases will be created automatically, which we will not touch.
+In the upper right corner you will see a button that says create database.
+A menu will open that will allow us to name the database and a collection in which we will work.

-A continuación mostraré el proceso con imágenes:
+I will show the process with images below:

 ![CreatingADatabase1](./rsc/CreatingADatabase1.png)